 Endoscopy is the term used for a variety of non-surgical procedures used to examine internal parts of the body.
-The endoscope is a small, highly flexible tube with a minute video camera at the end.
+The endoscope is a small, highly flexible tube with a very small video camera at the end.

 Endoscopic procedures are performed by a variety of consultant specialists depending on the condition to be investigated.
-Most forms of endoscopy are undertaken at Holly House Hospital including:
+We carry out most forms of endoscopy at the hospital including:

 - Gastroscopy – the endoscope is passed through your mouth and into either the stomach, under mild sedation.
 This procedure enables your consultant to identify problems in your gastrointestinal tract and, in some circumstances treat them, without surgery.